USD/CHF – Rate, Chart, Analysis & News

 How to trade the USD/CHF pair?

 The Swiss National Bank (SNB) has a lot of influence on the price movements of the USD/CHF currency pair.
 Any sharp movement in the pair that seems to have no visible fundamental covering it is typically associated with a change in SNB’s policies.
+Whilst technical and sentimental analysis are important, we’d recommend making sure you’re up on your Swiss fundamentals before getting fully involved in this market.

 See other currency pairs live rates here.